DevsHero/leptos_portfolio_admin/README.md

     docker build --platform linux/amd64 -t leptos-portfolio-admin:latest .
     ```
 2.  **Run using Docker Compose:**
     Make sure your `.env` file is configured correctly in the project root.
 This command will start the application container and the Redis container.
 The application inside Docker uses `REDIS_URL_PROD`.
+Ensure `WS_HOST` in your `.env` is accessible from within the Docker network (e.g., use Docker service names if `dynamic-agent` is also containerized).
     ```bash
     docker compose -f docker-compose.yml up -d --force-recreate leptos-portfolio-admin redis
     ```